-Grab your sunglass, sunscreen and beach towel for an island adventure.
+Grab your safari hat as day camp goes to the jungle.
+Cub Scouts will have a roaring good time!
 Cub Scouts and their families will learn new skills and make new friends.
-Day camp is a council camp organized by districts and conducted by volunteers from the local area for Cub Scouts entering 1st through 5th grade for the 2019-2020 school year.
+Day camp is a council camp organized by districts and conducted by volunteers from the local area for Cub Scouts entering 1st through 5th grade for the next school year.
 Day camp is a week of fun with awesome programs and activities such as BB guns, archery, sports, STEM, games and crafts, rank advancements, Scout skills, fun and more.

 In addition to shooting BB guns and archery, and playing sports, Scouts will be working towards achieving parts of the following adventures (advancements).

-Below is the complete list of potential adventures.
+Below is a list of potential adventures.
 Depending on the camp size, duration and capacity only some adventures from each rank will be completed.
-A full list of the camps adventures will be provided at the end of camp.
+A full list of the camps adventures will be provided after camp.

 Tigers (going into 1st grade)